Big balance bikes for taller children

 It’s a lightweight option (5.7 kg in balance bike mode and 6.1 kg in pedal bike mode) and is sized for children with an inside leg of between 40 and 58 cm which is up until about 6 years of age.

-If your child is aged over 6 years of age, then the next sized bike, the Strider 16 is a good choice.
-It's not currently available in the UK, but can be ordered from America via eBay.
+If your child is aged over 6 years of age, then the next sized bike, the Strider 16 Sport is a good choice.

 Other articles you should read whilst your here: